×

 WE Soda, Magris Resources and U.S. Silica Holdings are among the firms interested in buying Rio’s boron assets in California and are expected to extend binding offers to Rio Tinto by June, according to the report.

-Reuters could not immediately verify the report.
-Rio and the companies involved did not immediately respond to Reuters’ request for comment.
+Magris Resources declined to comment, Rio and the other two bidders did not immediately respond to Reuters’ request for comment.

 The mineral boron is used in nuclear energy, wind turbines, specialty glass, ceramics, advanced insulation, fertilizers, cleaning chemicals and as an additive in oil and gas drilling.